jmbarnez/Novus/docs/DEVELOPMENT.md

 **Target Runtime:** LuaJIT 2.1 (Lua 5.1-compatible)

 This project targets LuaJIT 2.1 with Lua 5.1 compatibility.
-All code must avoid Lua 5.2+ specific features to ensure compatibility with LuaJIT.
+All code should avoid Lua 5.2+ specific features to ensure compatibility with LuaJIT.

 #### Important Compatibility Notes

-- **Use Lua 5.1 syntax and features only**
+- **Use Lua 5.1 syntax and features by default**
 - **Avoid Lua 5.2+ features** including but not limited to:
   - Binary operators (`&`, `|`, `~`, `>>`, `<<`)
   - Continuations